AdobeDocs/experience-platform.en/help/identity-service/ui/shared-devices.md

 topic-legacy: tutorial
 description:
 ---
-# (Beta) Shared Devices overview
+# (Beta) Shared Device Detection overview

 >[!IMPORTANT]
 >
->The [!DNL Shared Devices] feature is in beta.
+>The [!DNL Shared Device Detection] feature is in beta.
 Its features and documentation are subject to change.

 Adobe Experience Platform [!DNL Identity Service] helps you to gain a better view of your customer and their behavior by bridging identities across devices and systems, allowing you to deliver impactful, personal digital experiences in real time.

-[!DNL Shared Devices] refer to devices that are used by more than one individual.
+[!DNL Shared Device Detection] refer to devices that are used by more than one individual.
 Examples of a shared device include tablets, library computers, and kiosks.
 Through [!DNL Shared Device Detection] different users of the same device can be prevented from being merged into a single Identity, allowing for more accurate representation.

-With [!DNL Shared Devices] you can:
+With [!DNL Shared Device Detection] you can:

 * Create separate identity graphs for different users of the same device;
 * Prevent the mixing of data from different individuals using the same device;
 * Generate a cleaner and more accurate view of your customers.

+>[!TIP]
+>
+>Configurations for [!DNL Shared Device Detection] must be completed prior to enabling [!DNL Profile] for dataset because once data starts to flow into the [!DNL Identity Service], you can no longer revise the settings.

 ## Getting started

-Working with [!DNL Shared Devices] requires an understanding of the various Adobe Experience Platform services involved.
-Before beginning to work with [!DNL Shared Devices], please review the documentation for the following services:
+Working with [!DNL Shared Device Detection] requires an understanding of the various Adobe Experience Platform services involved.
+Before beginning to work with [!DNL Shared Device Detection], please review the documentation for the following services:

 * [[!DNL Identity Service]](../home.md): Gain a better view of individual customers and their behavior by bridging identities across devices and systems.
   * [Identity graph viewer](./identity-graph-viewer.md): Visualize and interact with the identity graph viewer to better understand how customer identities are stitched together, and in what ways.